Tucker Wetmore

-Tucker Wetmore (born November 5, 1999) is an American country music singer and songwriter.
+Tucker Payson Wetmore (born November 5, 1999) is an American country music singer/songwriter.

 Early life and education

-Wetmore grew up in Kalama north of Vancouver, Washington and graduated from Kalama High School in 2018.
+Wetmore grew up in Kalama, north of Vancouver, Washington, and graduated from Kalama High School in 2018.
 At age 11, he taught himself how to play piano inspired by a love for Jerry Lee Lewis.
 He played football at Montana Technological University in Butte, where he majored in business and information technology.

 Career

-After an injury ended his football career, Wetmore turned to music moving to Nashville in 2020.
+After an injury ended his football career, Wetmore turned to music, moving to Nashville in 2020.
 He released a string of promotional singles in 2021: "Kiss My A$$", "Another Shot", and "She's Trouble".

 In 2023, Wetmore signed with Back Blocks Music and later signed an additional partnership with UMG Nashville.
 "Wine into Whiskey" became his first song to chart on the Billboard Hot 100 and Hot Country Songs charts in 2024.
 "Wind Up Missin' You" was digitally released on March 29, 2024; it was released as Wetmore's country radio debut single on June 10, 2024.
 On April 25, 2025, Wetmore released his debut album What Not To.